 Identifying Food Triggers to Improve EoE Symptoms

-Beginning these restricted diets can be overwhelming and difficult, which is why our dietitians continue working with families to teach them about foods their children can eat.
-They also provide recipes and meal ideas to make the transition a little easier on the child as well those preparing his or her meals.
+Beginning these restricted diets can be difficult and even overwhelming for children.
+This difficulty is the reason our registered dietitians continue working with parents to teach them about foods their kids can eat.
+Our registered dietitians also provide recipes and meal ideas to make the transition a little easier on both the child and those responsible for preparing the child’s meals.